Magnum Mania!

 Notes

-2 The Hotel Street vice district is used briefly as a filming location for a night scene shot.
-The Swing Club strip bar can be seen in the background.
-This exact location will be famously used for the "Tonight, Tonight, Tonight" sequence [video] with Frank Sinatra in Season Seven's "Laura" (7.18).
+5 N. Hotel Street in Chinatown is used briefly as a filming location for a night scene shot.
+The Swing Club strip club can be seen in the background.
+This exact location will be famously used for the "Tonight, Tonight, Tonight" sequence with Frank Sinatra in Season Seven's "Laura" (7.18).

-3 Geoffrey Lewis (Lloyd DeWitt) appeared with Tom Selleck in the 1982, made-for-tv, Western movie The Shadow Riders.
-He will appear again on the show in "I Never Wanted to Go to France, Anyway" (6.12).
+6 Geoffrey Lewis (Lloyd DeWitt) co-starred with Tom Selleck in the 1982 television film western The Shadow Riders.
+Geoffrey will guest star again on Magnum P.I. in Season Six's "I Never Wanted to Go to France, Anyway" (6.12).

-4 At the P.I. convention, the following page can be heard over the PA system - "Paging Harry 'The Shadow' Martini, paging Harry Martini".
+13 At the P.I. convention, the following amusing pages can be heard over the PA system - "Mr. Leibowitz.
+Mr. 'Lead Pipe' Leibowitz, you are wanted in the barbershop" and "Phone call for Harry 'The Shadow' Martini.
+Phone call Harry Martini".

 Quotes